isaackuek/isaackuek.me/_posts/2018-05-18-wait-staff-reviews.md

 > "I really appreciate it when people thank me - it makes me feel appreciated and that keeps me going, and to know that I didn't mess something up!" - Megan, Gainsbourg

 - Hiring managers prioritize experience from previous jobs, menu knowledge, and personal referrals when considering candidates.
-> "Normally, I'll contact their personal references and ask about their work ethic." - Jennifer, Le Petit Cochon

 - Hiring managers would be open to considering positive customer feedback for servers.